gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 📝 How to Particpate 📝

-1. **Fork this Repositry:** Click the "Fork" button at the top right of this page to create your copy of the repozitory.
+1. **Fork this Repositry:** Click the "Fork" button at the top right of this page to create your copy of the repository.

 2. **Clone Your Fork:** Using Git, clone your fork to your local machine to make changes.

 3. **Error Detection Challange:** Your task is to find and correct any errors in this README file.
-Be on the lookut for typos, grammatical mistakes, or inconsitencies.
+Be on the lookut for typos, grammatical mistakes, or inconsistencies.

 4. **Committ Your Changes:** After correcting errors, commit your changes with a clear and concize commit message.

-5. **Push to Your Repozitory:** Push your commits to your forked repozitory on GitHub.
+5. **Push to Your Repository:** Push your commits to your forked repository on GitHub.

-6. **Crate a Pull Request (PR):** Open a Pull Request from your fork to the origial repozitory.
+6. **Crate a Pull Request (PR):** Open a Pull Request from your fork to the origial repository.
 Our team will review your changes, and if everything looks good, we will marge your PR.

 ## 🏆 Prizes and Recognition 🏆

-We belive in rewarding your efforts.
-We have fantastic prizes for the top contributrs, along with certificates of recognition and the chance to be featured on our GDSC website.
+We believe in rewarding your efforts.
+We have fantastic prizes for the top contributors, along with certificates of recorgnition and the chance to be featured on our GDSC website.

 ## 📋 Juding Critera 📋

 Your contributons will be assessed based on the following critera:

-- Correctness and complteness of the error corrections.
+- Correctness and completeness of the error corrections.
-- Clarity and organiztion of your contributons.
+- Clarity and organization of your contributions.
 - The quality of your commit messages.
 - The number of errors identified and corrected.